-Recently, there have been three different proposals for repeater protocols that work with continuous variable (CV) encodings for the first time \cite{dias2017quantum, furrer2018repeaters, seshadreesan2019continuous}.
+Recently, there have been several proposals for repeater protocols that work with continuous variable (CV) encodings for the first time \cite{dias2017quantum, furrer2018repeaters, seshadreesan2020continuous,dias2020quantuma, ghalaii2020capacity, winnel2021overcoming}.
+Such approaches are at the earliest stage of their development but share many similarities to the initial first generation DV schemes \cite{briegel1998quantum,duer1999quantum,duan2001long}.
 The DV and CV regimes of quantum information are subject to their own unique advantages and disadvantages.
-It is of significant interest therefore, how these first generation continuous variable quantum repeaters perform compared to existing discrete variable counterparts.
+For example, CV encodings offer in-principle easier state generation, manipulation and detection \cite{braunstein2005quantum} and also the possibility of more compatibility with existing telecommunications infrastructure \cite{kumar2015coexistence}.
+In the DV regime maximally entangled states are a physically realizable resource, however the CV counterpart is unphysical and requires infinite energy \cite{giedke2002characterization}.
+In considering long distance communication, loss has the affect of adding noise to CV states, which is not the case for DV encodings though loss does affect the probability of successfully establishing entangled links between adjacent nodes \cite{scarani2009security}.
+It is of significant interest therefore to determine how these first generation continuous variable quantum repeaters perform compared to the existing DV counterparts.

-This work aims to answer this question by performing a comparison between first generation CV and DV repeaters.
-It is important to compare the recently published first generation CV repeaters \cite{dias2017quantum, furrer2018repeaters} to first generation DV repeaters \cite{briegel1998quantum} so as not to mar the comparison by enabling the rates of the DV repeaters to benefit from the large body of literature that has improved upon these protocols since their inception \cite{sangouard2011quantum, munro2015inside, muralidharan2016optimal}.
-We will compare how efficient both CV and DV repeaters can distribute CV entangled resource states.
-The performance metric we will use is the \textit{repeater rate} \(R_{\text{Rep}}\) for the generation of entangled states.
-To ensure a fair comparison we will compare the repeater rates of both repeaters sending the same state, and receiving states of similar entanglement level.
-Both repeaters will be modelled sending a two-mode squeezed vacuum (otherwise known as an Einstein-Podolsky-Rosen state \cite{einstein1935can, weedbrook2012gaussian} ) of form
+This work aims to answer this question by performing a comparison between the first generation CV and DV repeaters.
+In this comparison, we will compare how efficiently both CV and DV repeaters can distribute CV entangled resource states.
+The performance metric we will use is the \textit{repeater rate} \(R_{\text{rep}}\) which is the rate of generation of entangled states, in units of entangled pairs per second.
+To ensure a fair comparison we will compare the repeater rates of both CV and DV schemes distributing two mode squeezed states of a similar entanglement level.
+Both repeaters will be modeled distributing a two-mode squeezed vacuum (TMSV) state (otherwise known as an Einstein-Podolsky-Rosen pair \cite{einstein1935can, weedbrook2012gaussian}) of form

-where \(\chi\) controls the strength of the squeezing.
-A basic conceptual diagram of the comparison is shown in Figure~\ref{fig:RepeaterComparison}.